House of Representatives (Indonesia): Criticism

-Buildings of the Legislature
+Buildings of the legislature

 Throughout its history, the legislature has convened in multiple buildings.

 Volksraad

 The Volksraad convened in the Volksraadgebouw (Building of the Volksraad) since 1918 until 1942 during Japanese occupation when it was dissolved.
 Today the building is known as Gedung Pancasila, located within the Foreign Ministry complex, and is still used for hosting important state events.

-Central Indonesian National Committee (KNIP)
+Central Indonesian National Committee

 In August 1945, the KNIP was established to assist the President in the early days of Indonesian independence.
 Soon after, KNIP was granted legislative powers and would function as a legislature until a democratically elected national legislature can be formed.
 Meanwhile, the presidential system was replaced by parliamentary system, and Sutan Syahrir was appointed as the first prime minister of Indonesia.
 Due to the unstable situation during those days, the KNIP was unable to convene in single, permanent place.

 The first meeting of the KNIP following its inauguration was held on 29 August in Schouwburg Weltevreden, today known as Gedung Kesenian Jakarta (Jakarta Art Building).
 Due to lack of available working space, the secretariat was run from the defunct Jawa Hokokai headquarters close to Lapangan Banteng.
 Meanwhile, second meeting of the KNIP was held on 16 and 17 October in old Binnenhof Hotel in Kramat Raya street, Jakarta.
-The secretariat was also moved, this time to a building in Cilacap street, now occupied by the Education Ministry.
+The secretariat was also moved, this time to a building in Cilacap street, now occupied by a Marriott hotel.
 Third meeting of the KNIP was held in a building in Prince Diponegoro street, now known as PSKD 1 Senior High School, situated right across the Centraal Burgerlijke Ziekenhuis (which now constitutes part of the Cipto Mangunkusumo Central Hospital).

 Fourth meeting of the KNIP was held not in Jakarta, but in Surakarta in Central Java.
 It was held in Gedung Republik Indonesia, from 28 February until 3 March.
 The Working Committee (the permanent standing committee of the KNIP) and the secretariat later moved to Hotel van Laar in Purworejo, provided by the regent of Purworejo.
 Fifth meeting of the KNIP was held on 25 February until 3 March 1946 in Societeit Concordia Building in Malang, East Java.
-Following the fifth meeting, the Working Committee and the secretariat again moved to Yogyakarta, temporarily occupying an Indonesian Red Cross building, before later moved to Loge Theosofie Building in Malioboro, occupying it until 1950.
+Following the fifth meeting, the Working Committee and the secretariat again moved to Yogyakarta, temporarily occupying an Indonesian Red Cross building, before later moved to Loge Theosofie Building (part of Gedung Dewan Perwakilan Rakyat Daerah Yogyakarta) in Malioboro, occupying it until 1950.
 Few years later, the sixth meeting of the KNIP was held on 6th until 15 December 1949 in Sitihinggil Keraton (part of the Yogyakarta Kraton).